tigoe/DataloggingExamples/docs/wifi-datalogger.md

 _Figure 2.
 System diagram of the Google apps script datalogger_

-[Google Apps script](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) allows you to save data to a Google Sheets spreadsheet via HTTP.
+The [Google Apps script](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) in this repository allows you to save data to a Google Sheets spreadsheet via HTTP.
 Arnab Chakravarty has a [tutorial on how it works](https://github.com/AbolTaabol/Arduino-GoogleSheet_Logger).
 For more background on Google Apps scripts, see the link above, or [this link](https://developers.google.com/apps-script/guides/web) which explains the web functions `doGet()` and `doPost()`, which are the main functions of this example.

 The structure of the system is similar to the node server, and is diagrammed in Figure 2.
 The microcontroller only has to change the URL and API route that it's sending data to, in order to send data to the Google apps script.
 The script takes the place of the node.js server, and writes to a Google Sheets spreadsheet instead of a text file.